tcsullivan/constexpr-to-string/README.md

 # constexpr-to-string

+Requires C++14 or later.

 **Features:**

 * Convert any integral type to a string at compile-time
-* Supports converting to any base between 2 and 36 inclusive
+* Supports converting to bases 2 through 36
-* No external dependencies, only includes `type_traits` for template parameter checking
+* No external dependencies
 * Supports custom character types, e.g. `to_string<123, 10, wchar_t>`
 * C++20: Supports floating-point-to-string conversion with `f_to_string`